 \subsection{Local Geometric Descriptors}

 SIFT \cite{lowe2004distinctive} and SURF \cite{bay2006surf} are well known 2D keypoint descriptors.
-Similarly, some local geometric properties (e.g., eigen decomposition, surface normals, signatures, curvatures, histograms and angles) can be used to describe points in 3D point clouds.
+Similarly, some local geometric properties (e.g., eigen decomposition, surface normals, signatures, curvatures, histograms, and angles) can be used to describe points in 3D point clouds.
 SHOT \cite{tombari2010unique} is a 3D descriptor based on the histogram of point normals in a local support region.
 Spin-images \cite{johnson1997spin} is a local surface representation comprising of oriented points and their images.
 FPFH \cite{rusu2009fast} combines 3D coordinates and surface normals of $k$ nearest neighbors of a point.
 USC \cite{tombari2010usc} is a modification of SHOT.
-The initial idea of R-PointHop was initially inspired by these unsupervised local descriptors.
+The initial idea of R-PointHop was inspired by these unsupervised local descriptors.
 However, two additional ideas are added to make the local geometrical descriptors more powerful.
-First, the target descriptor should be learned from training samples rather than being defined by a set of pre-determined rules.
-Second, it should have the multi-scale representation capability.
-To meet the first criterion, we introduce the principle component analysis (PCA) for feature extraction, which is data driven.
-To meet the second criterion, features in R-PointHop are learned in a multi-hop manner, where the neighborhood size grows as the hop number increases.
+First, the target descriptor {is} learned from training samples rather than being defined by a set of pre-determined rules.
+Second, it {has} multi-scale representation capability.
+To meet the first criterion, we introduce {principal} component analysis (PCA) for feature extraction, which is data driven.
+To meet the second criterion, features in R-PointHop are learned in a multi-hop manner, where the neighborhood size grows as the number {of hops} increases.
 This allows the derivation of multi-scale descriptors centered at a point so that the short-, mid- and long-range neighborhood information can be captured simultaneously.